 Advisors to the National Policing Institute come from a myriad of distinct backgrounds and locales, hailing from both the private and public sectors.
-What they all have in common is that they have distinguished themselves as thought leaders in their respective fields, believe in the mission of the Institute, and understand the impact it has on society.
+What they all have in common is that they have distinguished themselves as thought leaders in their respective fields, believe in the mission of NPI, and understand the impact it has on society.

 Michael Valenti - Executive Director of Business Strategies

 Mr. Valenti has a broad range of experience in both the public and private sectors encompassing the areas of law enforcement, consulting and finance.
 Upon his retirement from the Port Authority Police Department of N.Y.& N.J. in 2008, he successfully transitioned into the business world.
 From 2017-19, Mr. Valenti served as a partner with Beechwood Capital Advisors, and in 2016 he co-founded Wise Fool Films.

 As the first Chief of Counterterrorism for the Port Authority Police Department following the 9/11 attacks, Mr. Valenti was tasked with protecting some of the most critical infrastructure assets in the world without a road map.
 His responsibilities included establishing a counterterrorism program, identifying vulnerabilities in both physical security, infrastructure and investigative processes while leading investigations and being the agency’s lead executive assigned to the New York Office of the Federal Bureau of Investigation’s Joint Terrorism Task Force management team.
 Upon being promoted to Deputy Chief of the Port Authority Police Department several years later, Mr. Valenti conducted a complete review of the police department’s budget to ensure operational efficiency.
 He also actively negotiated several labor contracts in conjunction with the agency’s legal department and was the department’s representative on New Jersey’s Domestic Preparedness Task Force which crafted policy as it related to both security and emergency response protocols for the State of New Jersey.